babarehner/DHPRS/README.md

 DHPRS stands for Daily Home Practice Recording Sheet (Copyright 2018 Carolyn Fisher).
 This app is developed to allow a person to enter their daily records into an android phone.
 It uses a SQLite database to store all information.
 No provision is currently given to track or remove any data off the phone.
 There are two screens.
 One is a List View which has a date, Practice Type and length of each daily practice.
 There is also an Edit View which allows the user to save or edit a daily record.
 Buttons are used for easy date and time entry.
 Spinners are used to for several entries to save the user from having to use the keyboard.
-A Comments section allows the user the enter multiline comments
+A Comments section allows the user the enter multiline comments.

 In the past I've been advised to have a disclaimer for my projects.
 It sounds real scary, though I endeavor to make all my projects behave nicely and would never knowingly ship junkware.